Early Childhood

 Description: Why is DEC taking a stand?
 Challenging behavior often can interfere with the development of social-emotional competence.
 Conversely, children with low social-emotional competence may develop challenging behavior as a way to communicate their needs.
 Punitive practices don’t teach children needed social and communicative behaviors.
 Additionally, punitive practices, such as corporal punishment, suspension, and expulsion disproportionately affect young children of color.
 Professionals and...

-Description: Behavior Basics - Behavior issues are a common problem for many families.
+Description: Behavior Problems - Behavior issues are a common problem for many families.
 Understanding what’s behind a child’s behavior is often the first step to helping.
-Additional information is provided on the following topics: Toddlers and Young Children, Managing Big Emotions, Common Behavior Issues, Behavior and School, Strategies for Managing Behavior, Mental Health and Problem Behavior and Treatment for Problem Behavior.
+Additional information is provided on the following topics: Behavior Basics Toddlers and Young Children, Managing Big Emotions, Common Behavior Issues, Behavior and School, Strategies for Managing Behavior, Mental Health and Problem Behavior and Treatment for Problem Behavior.

 Description: Social communication is a core area of difficulty for children with Autism Spectrum Disorder.
 Children with ASD express fewer gestures to communicate and may be less engaged with others.
 This webcast will review early core challenges in social communication, including joint attention, among young children with ASD and describe different types of engagement states.
 As educators play a role in teaching gestures and joint attention, this webcast will also review how to support the development of...